nikolaushuber/mimosa/docs/simple_example.md

     print_newline ()
 ```

 This implements the external functions through functions from the OCaml standard library.
-It then instantiates the functor with `Simulation` functor with these functions, and finally create a simulation run `sim` by calling `Simulation.init ()` and executing it for *400ms*.
+We can then instantiate the `Simulation` functor with these functions, and finally create a simulation run `sim` by calling `Simulation.init ()` and executing it for *400ms*.
 When the above simulation is run, 6 random Booleans should be printed to the terminal (it takes *100ms*  for the first value to reach the print node).

-For details on how to run the above code, please refer to the `/examples` directory of the Mimosa repository.
-The examples also show, how to setup the simulation and test runs automatically with the OCaml build tool [dune](https://dune.build).
+This example is also implemented in the project repository under `/examples/minimal`.
+For details on how to run the above code, please refer to that  directory (in particular to the README).